 Ben Foster toys with our perception of his artfully constructed archetypal forms; we evoke meaning onto the sparest of surfaces.
 Through slick design and industrial production his sculptures are at once ambivalent and stark, yet take on a universal appeal.

 EDUCATION: Bachelor of Visual Arts, Nelson Marlborough Institute of Technology

-Awards/Distinctions: Barbara Wood Memorial Foundation Trust Scholarship (2006); The Wallace Art Awards - Finalist (2005); Toss Woollaston Art Scholarship (2005); Christchurch Polytechnic - Academic Achievement Award (2004)
+AWARDS/DISTINCTIONS: Barbara Wood Memorial Foundation Trust Scholarship (2006); The Wallace Art Awards - Finalist (2005); Toss Woollaston Art Scholarship (2005)

-Public Exhibitions: NZ Sculpture OnShore, Auckland (2012, 2010); Shapeshifter, Lower Hutt, Wellington (2012); Ellerslie International Flower Show, Hagley Park, Christchurch (2010); Preview(Touring Exhibition), Various venues including Centre of Contemporary Art and Christchurch, Temple Gallery, Dunedin (2009); Artist in Focus, The Suter Te Aratoi o Whakatu, Nelson (2009); The Wallace Art Awards Travelling Exhibition, Wallace Trust Gallery, Auckland; Pataka Museum of Arts and Cultures, Wellington; Centre of Contemporary Art, Christchurch (2006)
+PUBLIC EXHIBITIONS: NZ Sculpture OnShore, Auckland (2012, 2010); Shapeshifter, Wellington (2012); Ellerslie International Flower Show, Hagley Park, Christchurch (2010); Preview, Centre of Contemporary Art, Christchurch, Temple Gallery, Dunedin (2009); Artist in Focus, The Suter Te Aratoi o Whakatu, Nelson (2009); The Wallace Art Awards, Wallace Trust Gallery, Auckland; Pataka Museum of Arts and Cultures, Wellington; Centre of Contemporary Art, Christchurch (2006)